nephio-project/docs/install-guide/gcp.md

 - **Workload Clusters**: GKE, optionally with the Network Function Optimization feature enabled
 - **Gitops Tool**: ConfigSync
-- **Git Provider**: Gitea running in the Nephio management cluster will be the git provider for cluster deployment repositories.
+- **Git Provider**: Google Cloud Source Repositories will be the git provider for cluster deployment repositories.
 Some external repositories will be on GitHub.
+Gitea will be running because R1 currently has a hard requirement that it exists; however, it is not used.
 - **Web UI Auth**: Google OAuth 2.0
-- **Ingress/Load Balancer**: Gateway API will be used to provide access to the Nephio and Gitea Web UIs from you workstation.
+- **Ingress/Load Balancer**: Gateway API will be used to provide access to the Nephio Web UI from you workstation.

 Additionally, this guide makes the following simplifying choices:
 - All resources (Nephio management cluster, Config Controller, and workload clusters) will be in the same GCP project.
 - All clusters attached to the default VPC as their primary VPC.

+It is certainly possible to set up Nephio without these assumptions - that is left as an exercise for the reader.

 ## Prerequisites